Efficient Quantum Circuits based on the Quantum Natural Gradient: QNG Optimization Scheme for SCom-QAOA Circuits

 There are two important features of the ansatz pQC.
 First, the ansatz pQC can be chosen to conserve a given symmetry of a model.
 For the pQC to conserve the charge~$Q$, where~$[Q, H_T] = 0$, in general,

 which is satisfied for~$[Q, K^{s_\alpha}_j] = 0$ for each~$s_\alpha$.
 This restricts possible decompositions of Eq.~\eqref{eq:H_dec}.
 Consider the two possible decompositions of the XXZ chain Hamiltonian in Eqs.~(\ref{eq:H_xxz_dec_1}, \ref{eq:H_xxz_dec_2}).
 If the pQC has to conserve the U(1) symmetry associated with~$Q_1 = \sum_{j}Z_j$, only Eq.~\eqref{eq:H_xxz_dec_2} is permitted.
 On the other hand, for the pQC to conserve the~$\mathbb{Z}_2$-symmetry associated with~$Q_2 = \prod_jZ_j$, either choice is allowed.
 Note that at the isotropic point, the XXZ chain has~$SU(2)$-symmetry.
 A SCom-QAOA circuit can be constructed while conserving this non-abelian symmetry as well.
 The simplest case, where all the~$\theta^{s_\alpha}_{l,j}$-s are site-independent, has been analyzed in Ref.~\cite{Ho2019}.
 Second, the angles~$\theta_{l,j}^{s_{\alpha}}$ are chosen to be site-dependent.
 This is crucial to reach non-translation-invariant target states starting with translation-invariant initial states.
 However, if the goal is to find a translation-invariant eigenstate of a translation-invariant Hamiltonian, the SCom-QAOA circuit ansatz can be simplified and it is sufficient to choose~$\theta_{l,j}^{s_\alpha} = \theta_l^{s_\alpha}$.
-This leads to straightforward generalization of the ansatz of Ref.~\cite{Ho2019}, albeit with a different optimization procedure based on the QNG.
+In this case, the number of circuit parameters to be optimized is equal to the number of layers times the number of sublayers.
+This is in contrast to the general case when the number of parameters is larger by a factor of the number of sites.
+The site-independent case leads to straightforward generalization of the ansatz of Ref.~\cite{Ho2019}, albeit with a different optimization procedure based on the QNG.
 The latter is explained below.